martel-innovate/deep-log-inspection/README.md

 ===================================
 [![Documentation Status](https://readthedocs.org/projects/deep-log-inspection/badge/?version=latest)](http://deep-log-inspection.readthedocs.io/en/latest/?badge=latest)

-This repository contains resources for building and deploying the Deep Log Inspection system in Docker.
+This repository contains resources for building and deploying the Deep Log Inspection system in Docker Compose.

 This project is part of [FIWARE][1].
 Credits to [monasca-docker][2] and [docker-elk][3].